Advanced Usage Guide¶

 Detects system-wide staleness issues:

 Conditions Checked: 1.
-Newer files - Any tracked file modified after coverage 2.
+Newer files - Any tracked file modified after coverage (requires timestamps - see Timestamp Warnings) 2.
 Missing files - Tracked files with no coverage data 3.
 Deleted files - Coverage exists for non-existent files

 CLI Usage: